JoseQuintas/pnharbour/README.md

 Annotation (not sure about to need all files):

-harbour.api - Harbour Syntax for functions (Intellisense) harbour.schemedef - Harbour color scheme
+harbour.api - Harbour Syntax for procedure/functions (Intellisense)

+harbour.schemedef - Harbour color scheme

-harbour.scheme - Harbour color scheme (if not defined on .schemedef) usersettings.ini - global settings changed by user usersettings.xml - Harbour settings changed by user usertools.xml - tools (Compile)
+harbour.scheme - Harbour color scheme (if not defined on .schemedef)

+usersettings.ini - global settings changed by user

+usersettings.xml - Harbour settings changed by user

+usertools.xml - tools (Compile)

+On harbour.api I include ignoreCase="yes", but syntax continues case sensitive.

+I create a routine to extract parameters list from PRG source code, but I do not know to do the same from C source code, then not all functions are available on harbour.api.